 What Happens Once UAC Arrive in the United States?[vi]

-Family Reunification: UAC may reunify with family members and other caregivers in the United States (“sponsors”) while they undergo immigration proceedings.
+Family Reunification: UAC may typically reunify with family members and other caregivers in the United States (“sponsors”) while they undergo immigration proceedings.
 Sponsors include parents, legal guardians, grandparents, adult siblings, aunts, uncles, cousins, and unrelated adults (i.e., family friends).
 ORR identifies and screens sponsors to confirm their identity and establish that they will be able to provide for the safety and well-being of the UAC.
-ORR also provides information to sponsors to help ensure that UAC attend their immigration proceedings.
+During this screening process, sponsors’ fingerprints and information is shared with the Department of Homeland Security.
+ORR also provides information to sponsors to help ensure that the UAC attend their immigration proceedings.

 Are UAC Able to Access Protection and Legal Relief?

 Some Forms of Relief for UAC: Some of the children qualify for asylum protection, some for visas as abused, abandoned, and neglected children (Special Immigrant Juvenile Status), and others as victims of trafficking (T nonimmigrant status) or of serious crimes (U nonimmigrant status).